amalvaishnav/rewards-calc/README.md

     - Adding the data under same name if I add an entry as a same name from the data.
     - Ability to remove entries
     - Ability to edit transaction
+- Screenshots can be found at rewards-calculator/screenshots directory